pyeventsourcing/eventsourcing/docs/topics/domain.rst

 * the object method :func:`~eventsourcing.domain.Aggregate.collect_events`
   returns new events that have just been triggered.

-These methods are explained below.
+These methods are explained below, with a :ref:`simple example <Aggregate simple example>` that shows how it works.

 Creating new aggregates
 -----------------------

-Firstly, the :class:`~eventsourcing.domain.Aggregate` class has a "private" class method :func:`~eventsourcing.domain.MetaAggregate._create` which can be used to create a new aggregate object.
+The :class:`~eventsourcing.domain.Aggregate` class has a "private" class method :func:`~eventsourcing.domain.MetaAggregate._create` which can be used to create a new aggregate object.